 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an amendment of FASB Statement No. 115."
 SFAS No. 159 permits entities to choose to measure many financial instruments and certain other items at fair value.
-This Statement is effective as of the beginning of an entity's first fiscal year that begins after November 15, 2007.
 We adopted SFAS No. 159 as of January 1, 2008.
 We did not elect the fair value option of SFAS No. 159.

-In December 2007, the FASB issued SFAS No. 141(R), "Business Combinations," which replaces SFAS No. 141, and requires that all business combinations be accounted for by applying the acquisition method.
-Under the acquisition method, the acquirer recognizes and measures the identifiable assets acquired, the liabilities assumed, and any contingent consideration and contractual contingencies, as a whole, at their fair value as of the acquisition date, and all transaction costs are expensed as incurred.
-However, with a transfer of businesses between two entities under common control, the results of operations of the acquired entity for the current reporting period are reported as though the acquisition date had occurred as of the beginning of such period.
-SFAS No. 141(R) will be applied prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning after December 15, 2008.
-We adopted SFAS No. 141(R) as of January 1, 2009.
-See Note 9.
+In December 2007, the FASB issued SFAS No. 141 (R), "Business Combinations," which continues to require the treatment that all business combinations be accounted for by applying the acquisition method.
+Under the acquisition method, the acquirer recognizes and measures the identifiable assets acquired, the liabilities assumed, and any contingent consideration and contractual contingencies, as a whole, at their fair value as of the acquisition date.
+Under SFAS No. 141 (R), all transaction costs are expensed as incurred.
+SFAS No. 141 (R) replaces SFAS No. 141.
+The guidance in SFAS No. 141 (R) will be applied prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning after December 15, 2008.
+We adopted SFAS No. 141 (R) on January 1, 2009 and determined that the adoption did not have a material effect on our consolidated financial condition or results of operations.

 In March 2008, the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities - an amendment of FASB Statement No. 133."
 SFAS No. 161 requires enhanced disclosures about an entity's derivative and hedging activities and thereby improves the transparency of financial reporting.
 SFAS No. 161 is effective for financial statements issued for fiscal years and interim periods beginning after November 15, 2008, with early application encouraged.
-We have completed our evaluation of SFAS No. 161 and determined that the impact of adoption had on our consolidated financial condition or results of operations was not material.
+We have completed our evaluation of SFAS No. 161 and determined that the adoption did not have a material effect on our consolidated financial condition or results of operations.